Science, Risks, Impacts and Governance Associated with Sustainable Development in Different Regions of the World

 • R. Subramanian: Center for Study of Science, Technology and Policy (CSTEP), Sector Head – Air Quality, Bengaluru, India.

-• Jianmin Chen: Professor Department of Environmental Science and Engineering, Institute of Atmospheric Sciences, Fudan University.
+• Jianmin Chen: Professor at Fudan University.

 • Christian George: Research Director at CNRS-IRCELYON, France.